Got fall or spring travels in the works? Swap out your ordinary lightweight rain jacket for one of the best softshell jackets for men.

 - Need top-notch weather protection?
 Hardshells and rain jackets outperform softshells in wind protection and waterproofing.

 - Looking for comfort in colder weather?
 Insulated jackets or down jackets work better in sub-zero temperatures than softshell or fleece.

 - Craving breathability, durability & mobility?
 Softshells tend to be more comfortable, more robust and more breathable than hardshells or rain jackets.
 They are, however, heavier and less packable.

 - Need wind-resistance & warmth in cooler weather?
 Although they aren’t as warm, softshell jackets are better at resisting wind than fleece.

-Even if you’ve discovered that a softshell doesn’t quite check all the boxes, these jackets are an excellent compliment to other outerwear.
-When unable to use them as outer layer in inclement weather, many travellers will relegate their softshells to the midlayer, pairing it with a lightweight rain jacket to get a solid combination of warmth and excellent weatherproofing.
+Even if a softshell doesn’t quite check all the boxes, these jackets are an excellent compliment to other outerwear.
+In inclement weather, many travellers relegate their softshells to the midlayer.
+You can easily pair it with a lightweight rain jacket on the outer later.
+It gives a solid combination of warmth and excellent weatherproofing.

-Likewise, in cooler dry weather, you can use your softshell as an outer layer, stacking it with a sweater or fleece jacket for an extra dash of warmth while holding onto the jacket’s windproofing capabilities.
+Likewise, in cooler dry weather, you can use your softshell as an outer layer.
+Stack it with a sweater or fleece jacket for an extra dash of warmth.
+You’ll still benefit from the jacket’s windproofing capabilities.